-If the population is divided in two subgroups (T=2), equation (3) can be reduced to the following simple formula (since $s^{l} + s^{2} = 1$ and $\Delta s^{l} = -\Delta s^{2}$):
+If the population is divided in two subgroups (T=2), equation (3) can be reduced to the following simple formula (since $s^{1} + s^{2} = 1$ and $\Delta s^{1} = -\Delta s^{2}$):

-(4) $$\Delta P^{total} = \Delta s^1 (\overline{P^1} - \overline{P^2}) + \overline{s^1} \Delta P^1 + (1 - \overline{s^1}) \Delta P^2$$
+(4) $$\Delta P^{total} = \sum{k=1}^{T} \Delta (s^k P^k) = \sum{k=1}^{T} \Delta s^k \overline{P^k} + \sum{k=1}^{T} \overline{s^k} \Delta P^k$$

 For example, we can partition the population in 'work-poor' and other households (the 'work-rich').
-If children living in work-rich households constitute subgroup 1, and children living in work-poor households constitute subgroup 2, we can decompose the difference between the at-risk-of-poverty figures for Belgium and the other countries on the basis of three contributory factors13:
+If children living in work-rich households constitute subgroup 1, and children living in work-poor households constitute subgroup 2, we can decompose the difference between the at-risk-of-poverty figures for Belgium and the other countries on the basis of three contributory factors:9

-- i. the contribution by the difference in the share of children living in work-rich households $[\Delta s^1(\overline{P^1} \overline{P^2})];$ - ii. the contribution by the difference in the poverty rate in work-rich households $[\overline{s^1}\Delta P^1]$; - iii. the contribution by the difference in the poverty rate in work-poor households $[(1 \overline{s^1})\Delta P^2]$.
+- i. the contribution by the difference in the share of children living in work-rich households $[\Delta s^1(\overline{P^1} \overline{P^2})]$; - ii. the contribution by the difference in the poverty rate in work-rich households $[\overline{s^1}\Delta P^1]$; - iii. the contribution by the difference in the poverty rate in work-poor households $[(1 \overline{s^1})\Delta P^2]$.

 The factor (i) reflects the 'difference between' that comes out of this particular decomposition; the factors (ii) and (iii) together constitute the 'differences within'.
-To the extent that the subgroups used in equation (3) are smaller than the subgroups used in equation (4), cross-country differences in the underlying components of the decomposition will more often be statistically significant in the latter exercise (taking into account the relatively small sample sizes of EU SILC), which may admit more robust conclusions.
+To the extent that the subgroups used in equation (3) are smaller than the subgroups used in equation (4), cross-country differences in the underlying components of the decomposition will more often be statistically significant in the latter exercise (taking into account the relatively small sample sizes of EU-SILC), which may admit more robust conclusions.
 In the next section we first present a decomposition on the basis of equation (3), and then pursue the analysis with a decomposition on the basis of equation (4).
 But, before proceeding with our empirical illustrations, a number of caveats must be taken on board.
 Decomposition analysis does not reveal causality: it is basically an accounting device.
 The essence of this accounting technique is that it presupposes that changes in one contributory factor can be dissociated from changes in other contributory factors.
-For instance, in the former example, we presuppose that cross-country differences in poverty rates within work-intensity subgroups are not intrinsically associated with cross-country differences in the distribution of the population over work-intensity subgroups.
+For instance, in the former example, we presuppose that cross-country differences in poverty rates within work intensity subgroups are not intrinsically associated with cross-country differences in the distribution of the population over work intensity subgroups.
 Since the accounting technique by definition presupposes that these cross-country differences can be dissociated from each other, it has a 'mechanical' character.
-Obviously, the overall result (i.e. what comes out as salient determinants of crosscountry differences) is determined by the particular structure of the country used for benchmarking (in our case, Belgium), or, in the intertemporal application, by the particular selection of the period.14 Decomposition thereby provides a different perspective than regression analysis: the latter explores overall correlations between observations in a whole sample (examining, for instance, to what extent child poverty correlates with severe
+Obviously, the overall result (i.e. what comes out as salient determinants of cross-country differences) is determined by the particular structure of the country used for benchmarking (in our case, Belgium), or, in the intertemporal application, by the particular selection of the period.10 Decom-

-13 In the decompositions presented in the following sections there are small residual factors, which we do not show; this is linked to the calculation of work intensities, which are based on adults in the [20-59] age bracket.
-In the decomposition of child poverty, the residual factor is explained by the fact that we did not have work-intensity data available for some children in the sample for which the poverty rate is calculated (for instance, because there are no adults in the age bracket [20-59] in the household, e.g. when their parents are 18 or 19 years old; see Vandenbroucke, 2013, Appendix 2 for a formal description of this residual).
-In the decompositions of work intensity, a small residual factor appears because we define subgroups on the basis of the number of adult household members in the age bracket [18-59], while work intensity is defined over adults in the age bracket [20-59].
+(9) In the decompositions presented in the following sections there are small residual factors, which we do not show.
+This is linked to the fact that we did not have work intensity data available for some children in the sample for which the poverty rate is calculated.
+See Vandenbroucke, 2013, Appendix 2 for a formal description of this residual.
 The residual factors are too small to be included in the graphs.
 But, to avoid any misunderstanding, for this reason, the total differences (or changes) in our graphs are equal to the 'sum of the decomposition' (i.e. the sum of the components without the residual), rather than to the total differences (or changes) as observed.

-14 Using EU SILC 2005 instead of EU SILC 2006 would yield rather different results, as explained in Section 7.
+(10) Using EU-SILC 2005 instead of EU-SILC 2006 would yield rather different results, as explained in section 8.